art-institute-of-chicago/browser-extension/README.md

 Using the data API and [IIIF's image API](https://iiif.io), AIC's browser extension presents an artwork from the museum's collection in your browser every time a new tab is opened.
 The extension focuses on selecting from over 50,000 works marked for [public domain](https://www.artic.edu/image-licensing) use.

-For public use, this extension is available in the Chrome Web Store [link].
+For public use, this extension is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/art-institute-of-chicago/abacageipbknolldcoehafgfjamoejad).
 If you'd like to install the plugin for local development, follow the instructions below.

 This repo serves as an example of using the Art Institute of Chicago's data API.